vmleon/oci-hello-loganalytics/README.md

 # OCI Kubernetes and Logging Analytics

-This project is an OCI Logging Analytics "Hello World" with Kubernetes.
+This project is an OCI Logging Analytics "Hello World" with OCI Kubernetes.

 This project is composed of:

-- Hello World API app in Node.js (no db connectivity)
+- Hello World API app in Node.js (no db connectivity yet)
 - Terraform scripts for Oracle Kubernetes Engine
 - Deployment manifest for app with terraform helm_release.

-Find the [Presentation](https://vmleon.github.io/oci-hello-loganalytics/) I use in events.

 ## TODO

-- Create Dashboard from several Queries.
+- OCI Logging Analytics on-boarding within the terraform script.

 ## Enable access to Log Group with Instance Principal